HolyBlackCat/cpp-tutorials/articles/recommended_compiler_flags.md

 # Recommended compiler settings

-A compiler (such as Clang) has many different settings you can change.
+A compiler (such as Clang or GCC) has many different settings you can change.

 E.g. if you've read [the page about debugging](/articles/debugging_in_terminal.md), you already know about `-g` that adds debugging information to the executable.

 There are many other useful settings.
 Those settings are also called "flags" or "command-line flags".

-This page targets Clang, but most flags here work with GCC too, unless documented otherwise.
+This page targets Clang and GCC.
+They have very similar flags.

 Most compiler flags can be used in any order (this is true for all flags on this page).

-You can read the [summary](#summary) at the bottom.
+**You can read the [summary](#summary) at the end.**

 ## Basic flags you should use by default